RISHIKESHAVAN/algorithms/Notes.md

 - *dequeue* - removed from the queue

 If you enqueue two items to the list, the first item you added will be dequeued before the second item.

+### Running time

+If you search your entire network, you'll follow each edge.
+So the running time is at least *O(number of edges)*.
+You also keep a queue of every person to search.
+Adding one person to the queue takes constant time: *O(1)*.
+Doing this for every person will take *O(number of people)* total.

+Breadth-first search takes O(number of people + number of edges), and it’s more commonly written as *O(V+E)* (V for number of vertices, E for number of edges).

 ## Extras